auth0/docs/articles/migrations/index.md

 ### User Search v2 migration to v3

-User Search v2 is getting deprecated and you may be required to take action before June 30, 2019 (a [migration guide](/users/search/v3/migrate-search-v2-v3) is available to walk you through the steps required).
+User Search v2 is being deprecated and you may be required to take action before June 30, 2019.
+A [migration guide](/users/search/v3/migrate-search-v2-v3) is available to walk you through the steps required.
 Notifications have been and will continue to be sent to customers that need to complete this migration.

 Useful Resources: